-The entire archives of the journal, which has been published uninterrupted since 1913, are available free on the “Persée” site; a direct link is accessible from this site.
+The entire archives of the journal, which has been published uninterrupted since 1913, are available free on the website and on the “Persée” site; a direct link is accessible from this site.

 Since at least half of the journal’s readership are non-French speakers, articles must take into account the international dimension of the themes studied.

 Authors may submit an unsolicited article for publication under the heading “Miscellaneous articles”, which remains visible on the home page throughout the current year.
 Unsolicited articles are published as soon as their final version has been validated by the editorial committee.

 Proposals for special issues must be submitted to the editorial committee at least 18 months before publication.
 They must provide details of the theme of the special issue and propose a list of possible authors for contributions.

 Calls for articles for future special issues are announced in a special column on the journal’s site.
 Interested authors are invited to take note of the relevant dates (see Appels à articles/Call for papers) and rules for publication.